Co-Director of Undergraduate Studies; Co-Coordinator of VolsTeach and Clinical Associate Professor, VolsTeach, STEM Education/Science

-Yolanda Kirkpatrick is a clinical assistant professor for STEM Education/Science with the College of Education, Health, and Human Sciences.
+Yolanda Kirkpatrick is a clinical associate professor for STEM Education/Science, co-director of TPTE Undergraduate Studies, and co-coordinator of VolsTeach .
 She supports teacher preparation and field supervision of undergraduate, post-baccalaureate and job-embedded candidates while teaching courses within the VolsTeach program.
 She has supported diverse learners in urban and rural communities as a teacher and mentor with AmeriCorps, Children’s Defense Fund, Project Grad, and the University of Tennessee’s Math and Science Center.

 Kirkpatrick earned a doctoral degree in science education, a master’s degree in microbiology, and a bachelor’s degree in biology.

 Professor Kirkpatrick’s professional experiences and goals include culturally responsive teaching, diverse classrooms and schools, active/alternative learning, and instructional strategies that successfully increase student retention in STEM.